Gebov/master-thesis/text-software.md

 <p align="justify">As this application requires working with sensitive data, there must be some restrictions placed on the users not to access different parts of the applications thus restricting their access.
 Therefore the application houses functionalities that prevent users from tampering with restricted data such as Data and View access restrictions.
 Furthermore the security concept is split into two parts - Authentication and Authorization.</p>

 ### User model
 <p align="justify">Asp.net Core provides an out of the box identity management library named [Microsoft Identify v3][10].
 The library has integration with [EntityFramework Core][11] and has the ability to automatically set up the database schema for roles and users.
-The library provides functionality such as managing users, roles, custom claims[ref] and even two factor authentication[ref].
-Moreover, this library can plug into the Asp.net Core request pipeline[ref] and automatically login users based on the cookies that they provide. another big advantage is that it is very well tested.</p>
+The library provides functionality such as managing users, roles, custom claims and even two factor authentication.
+Moreover, this library can plug into the Asp.net Core request pipeline and automatically login users based on the cookies that they provide. another big advantage is that it is very well tested.</p>
 ![User model](images/identity-schema.png)

 ### User management